 So far we have covered some tours that all the family will enjoy but we appreciate that some people who are seasoned potholers, cave explorers and climbers etc. might want something more physically challenging.
 There are many companies in North Wales offering adventure caving and they will make sure you are suitably and safely attired for your journey.
 Contact your park operator for information about such countries in the area.

-Alternatively, ou might want to visit Morfa Bay Adventure Centre in Carmarthenshire where guided tours are conducted exploring their very own natural cave system.
+Alternatively, you might want to visit the Morfa Bay Adventure Centre in Carmarthenshire where guided tours are conducted exploring their very own natural cave system.
 Legend has it that their Green Bridge Cave was used to stash treasure and other contraband by smugglers and pirates.
 If you have never been caving before, this is an excellent place to start.
 Exploring caves can be a great activity.

 Static Caravan owners in North Wales can use their holiday homes as a base to explore the caves in North Wales or alternatively rent their caravans out to would be cave explorers.
 If you choose the latter, collect some leaflets from the Tourist information Office so that renters have them to hand.
 It’s a nice touch and anything that makes their lives easier will be appreciated.